Liverpool James Street railway station: Station layout

 James Street station has three platforms, although only two see regular use.
 Platforms 2 and 3 are situated on either side of the original Mersey Railway tunnel, and platform 1 in the newer tunnel on the loop line.
 Only platforms 1 and 3 are in regular use for the loop line, Platform 3 by trains westbound to the Wirral and Platform 1 by trains eastbound towards Liverpool.
 Platform 2, which is situated on the empty stock line opposite platform 3, has not normally been used by passenger services since the opening of the loop line.
 This platform has a frieze artwork, on the wall.

 The junction at the western end of the station (where the loop leaves the original line in order to pass through platform 1) is known as Mann Island Junction.

 Occasionally, the loop line may close to allow for maintenance to occur.

 On these occasions, platform 2 is brought back into use to allow trains arriving from the Wirral to terminate and reverse there back onto the westbound line (either directly or via platform 3).

 There are two entrances to the station.
 The main entrance on James Street itself has four lifts to reach the platforms from street level.
 It also has a small newsagents inside.
 The Water Street entrance uses a combination of staircases and a ramp over 150 yards long which goes from ground level to just above the platforms.
 The Water Street entrance is only in use during certain times of the day and is closed at weekends.
-It is open between 7am and 10am, then again from 3pm to 6pm.
+It is open between 7am and 7pm.